cthulix.com index preview status consulting

 Due to its pure async model, a Cthulix dev can still reason about the

-whole system, down to cache behaviour on individual processes.
+whole system, down to cache behaviour on individual cores.

 Cthulix allows you to mix different job profiles in a single hardware